-Opening this November is the free ice skating rink at Shipyards Commons in Lower Lonsdale.
-Space is usually reserved for a summer waterpark will be frozen over just in time for winter for an outdoor ice skating experience with views of the water and Downtown Vancouver.
+One of BC’s largest outdoor skating plazas and it is completely free!
+Shipyards Commons’ skate plaza is usually reserved for a summer waterpark but during the winter months, it’s an outdoor ice skating experience (covered for rainy days) with views of the water and Downtown Vancouver.

 Another great way to experience winter is to try outdoor skating on Grouse Mountain’s 8,000 square foot mountain top ice skating pond, the only one of its kind on the West Coast.
 Grouse Mountain‘s outdoor skating rink opens as temperatures allow, usually from late November to April 9 am to 10 pm.
 Access to the skating pond is included in your Grouse Mountain ticket/pass.
 Skate rentals are available at the Fireside Hut.
 Check the Chalet Cam for conditions.

 If you prefer indoor skating several Recreation Centres in North and West Vancouver offer public and family skating options from September to mid-March.

 In North Vancouver, there are public skate drop-ins at Karen Magnussen, Harry Jerome, Ice Sports and skate and helmet rentals are available for all ages.
 Rec Centres all offer free parking.
 Ice Sports has three NHL standard size rinks.

 123 East 23rd Street, North Vancouver